wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/3-schedule-board.md

 In this exercise, you will configure the schedule board for the bookable resource that you created in the previous task.
-The schedule board provides an overview of resource availability and bookings that you can make.
+The schedule board provides an overview of resource and booking availability.
 Before you use the schedule board, you need to set up the views and filters to your preference.
 To use the schedule board booking functionality, geocoding, and location services, you need to turn on the **Maps** feature.

 The following screenshot shows an example of a configured schedule board.